Visit our Sister Sites:

 Leave size varies between rather large to small and wavy.

 They are very easy to grow.
-In spring and fall hostas may be
+In spring and fall hostas may be divided

-divided and transplanted to new areas.
+and transplanted to new areas.

-When choosing hostas for shade gardening, I suggest grouping a few
+When choosing hostas for shade gardening, I suggest grouping a few varieties

-varieties together to make a beautiful show in your garden.
+together to make a beautiful show in your garden.
+The differences in size,

-The differences in size, color, and texture will give you the elements important
+color, and texture will give you the elements important in creating a beautiful

 Ferns